Home » How to Evaluate an IT Proposal Without Being Technical

 Why IT Proposals Are Hard to Compare

-Most proposals focus on what is included, not how the environment will actually function.
+Most proposals describe what’s included, not how the environment will behave.

 Two providers can offer: